Types of expansion slots on the mainboard

 3. PCI Express slot

-PCI Express (PCIe) slot was introduced to replace the PCI slot in 2004.
-The PCIe slot was created by Intel, Dell, HP, IBM.
+The PCI Express (PCIe) slot was created in 2004 to replace the PCI slot.
+It was developed by Intel, Dell, HP, and IBM.

 PCI Express slot